Megaflood — The Good Reviews Keep Coming In

 The Sabertooth Amulet

 This amulet, discovered on a body in a bog in my new novel Megaflood, is a central clue to happenings 14,000 years ago.
-Not only is it a priceless artifact and focus of present-day conflict between tribes and museum researchers, but it
+Not only is it a priceless artifact and focus of present-day conflict between tribes and museum researchers, but it’s also a clue to an ancient murder mystery and a symbol of timeless love that lasts beyond the ages.

 Posted in Uncategorized | Comments Off on The Sabertooth Amulet